SengerLab/RametrixPROToolbox/README.md

 Installation Instructions:

 MATLAB R2016a or later is required.
 Download the 'Rametrix(TM) PRO Toolbox v1.0.mtlbx' file from this GitHub site and move it to the desired location in your file system.
 Double-click the .mtlbx file to start MATLAB and open the install dialog box.
 Click 'Install'.
 Functions (described below) are run from the Command Window in MATLAB.
+An example using the RametrixTM PRO Toolbox v1.0 with the included dataset is also described below.

 The RametrixTM PRO Toolbox v1.0 contains two functions: